 Creative: Create company logos, promotional videos, multimedia presentations, web design elements, and even infographics

 Technical: Freelance programming, website administration, and even the aptly named technical support service.

 Administrative: This includes organizing schedules, appointment making, taking care of the paperwork, data management, and research, all of which take a considerable amount of time.

 Marketing: Need help with press releases, ad campaigns, and an overall marketing plan?
 There’s VAs that can help with that.

 Bookkeeping: Bookkeeping and accounting is a necessary, but time-consuming task.
 There are Virtual Assistants trained and effective in helping you manage your books.

 When looking for virtual assistants, you need to consider qualities like good communication skills.
-Good communication skills are a critical skill in all employees, especially a VA.
+Good communication skills are a critical skill for all employees, especially a VA.
 Your VA needs to understand completely what you want to be accomplished, your processes, and your expectations.

 Are There Risks?
 Hiring a virtual assistant can provide you with a low-cost solution, however, there are risks as well.
 As with any employee, you need someone with good references, skills, and previous work history.
 The hiring process for a VA is not all that different than hiring an in-house employee.
 Sites like IVAA and VirtualAssistants.com offer a place where you can find reputable and well-trained VAs to fit your needs.
 As a virtual assistant myself, I am available to help any sized business with a wide variety of tasks as well.